jasonmkfu/the-readability-sql-style-guide/Style Guide.md

     return;
 }
 </pre>
 While SQL does not have curly braces, a similar situation occurs in SQL with the usage of parentheses.
 While it can be agreed upon to put the closing parentheses on a new line, the bigger question is if the opening parentheses should be placed on the same line as the logical operator or begin on a new line?
 The two choices are illustrated below.
 The same line approach is chosen because the left parentheses being "attached" to the `OR` allows the reader to process the logical operator in their mind in one step: "This is an `OR` block and everything on the next line is related to it."
-Whereas the new line approach requires a two-step thought process: "This is an `OR`, okay let me look at the next line.
-This is a parentheses that must be related to the `OR` on the preceding line."
+Whereas the new line approach requires a two-step thought process: "This is an `OR`...okay let me look at the next line.
+This is a parentheses...okay this must be related to the `OR` on the preceding line."
 <pre>
 -- A: Same line opening parentheses
 WHERE